Password encrypted messages based on symmetric encryption

 Read our Knowledge base article if it is necessary to have an expiration date for your password-encrypted messages.

-Symmetric key encrypted emails requires trust in the sender service (i.e., Mailfence) which manages and provides this feature.
+Password encrypted emails require trust in the sender service (i.e., Mailfence) which manages and provides this feature.
 The recipient must view the message on the sender’s portal.
 In case of an unreliable or breached sender service, there could be a significant security issue.
 Also, there are no digital signatures (except the traditional DKIM header for anti-spoofing reasons) on these encrypted messages.
 For that, you should use asymmetric signature (OpenPGP based).

-You cannot forward symmetrically encrypted messages.
+You cannot forward password encrypted emails.
 Neither party can change the sender address and the recipient address for a given email conversation thread.

 – Mailfence team